CharlieJT/Simon-Memory-Game/README.md

 ### Project Purpose

-The main purpose of the Simon game is to provide a fun, challenging yet rewarding experience to users of all ages.
+The main goal of the Simon game is to provide a fun, challenging yet rewarding experience to users of all ages.

 ### Player Experience